Tom and Jerry: Robin Hood and His Merry Mouse: Plot

-Jerry, the only Merry Man (besides Spike, Tyke and Friar Droopy) left at large, penetrates the castle in order to free his companions, but is discovered and engaged by Tom.
-As they fight in Marian's room, they are accidentally evicted by the Sheriff, who then discovers that Marian is Robin's informer and places her under arrest.
-Tom finally captures Jerry, but is rudely dismissed by John and the Sheriff, who have just learned to their dismay that King Richard, John's brother and the rightful King of England, is returning from the Crusades much earlier than anticipated.
-John and the Sheriff begin to hatch a scheme to ambush and kill Richard before he can set foot on British soil, and also decide to execute Marian for her "treachery".
-As a result, Tom revokes his loyalty to John, frees Jerry and teams up with him in order to free Robin and the Merry Men from prison.
+Jerry, the only Merry Man (besides Spike, Tyke and Friar Droopy) left at large, penetrates the castle to free his companions, but is discovered and engaged by Tom.
+As they fight in Marian’s room, they are accidentally evicted by the Sheriff, who then discovers that Marian is Robin’s informer and places her under arrest.
+Tom finally captures Jerry, but is rudely dismissed by John and the Sheriff, who have just learned to their dismay that King Richard, John’s brother and the rightful King of England, is returning from the Crusades much earlier than anticipated.
+John and the Sheriff begin to hatch a scheme to ambush and kill Richard before he can set foot on British soil, and also decide to execute Marian for her “treachery”.
+As a result, Tom revokes his loyalty to John, frees Jerry, and teams up with him to free Robin and the Merry Men from prison.

-Meanwhile, John, the Sheriff and their henchmen ride off to set their trap for Richard.
+Meanwhile, John, the Sheriff, and their henchmen ride off to set their trap for Richard.
 Spike, Tyke and Droopy enter the castle unchallenged and, while looking for their comrades, end up freeing Marian.
-After Spike discovers the location for John's ambush, Tom, Jerry, Robin and his men come to the rescue.
+After Spike discovers the location of John’s ambush, Tom, Jerry, Robin and his men come to the rescue.
 They manage to arrive in the proverbial nick of time to thwart the assassination, forcing John and the Sheriff to resolve the matter in close combat.
 Just as Robin and Richard end up helplessly before them, Tom and Jerry intervene and engage the two traitors in a swordfight, allowing Robin and Richard to extricate themselves and reenter the fray.
 John and the Sheriff are captured, Richard returns to his throne, Robin and Marian get married, and Tom and Jerry are knighted for their services to the crown.
+The duo almost get into a chase when Jerry hits Tom with his sword by mistake, but Tom quickly forgives him.